electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	 #include <errno.h>

 The sources are compiled with <tt>make</tt> and we are left with
-<tt>mksquashfs-lzma</tt> which can be used to build the new filesystem as usual.
+<tt>mksquashfs-lzma</tt> which can be used to build the new file system as
+usual.

 	$ squashfs/squashfs-tools/mksquashfs-lzma squashfs-root D0000.new.squashfs -b 65536 -all-root -noappend -be

-After flashing the new image the router boots succesfully.
+After flashing the new image the router boots successfully.
 If we point our browser to its configuration page (available at <tt>http://192.168.1.1</tt> by default) and login with the default credentials the we get the following webpage.